GWLab-UML/Protocols/Molecular_labwork/Trizol RNA and DNA Extraction Protocol.md

 8. Air dry the DNA pellet for 10-15 minutes; do not allow the DNA pellet to dry completely

 **Resuspend the DNA**
-1. Add 20uL warm 8mM NaOH buffer and pipette up and down until pellet is dissolved, let sit for one minute before quantifying
+1. Add 10uL warm 8mM NaOH buffer and pipette up and down until pellet is dissolved, let sit for one minute
+2. Add 100uL TE buffer to bring pH down to 7-8
-2. Measure on Nanodrop/Qubit ([calculations spreadsheet](https://docs.google.com/spreadsheets/d/1dncCvx_XR8j56II3qtQBzECOIseynwCOv8T3BreIVWM/edit?usp=sharing))
+3. Measure on Nanodrop/Qubit ([calculations spreadsheet](https://docs.google.com/spreadsheets/d/1dncCvx_XR8j56II3qtQBzECOIseynwCOv8T3BreIVWM/edit?usp=sharing))
 	- A260/280 = ~1.8 (if lower, likely presence of proteins, phenol, etc)
 	- A260/230 = 2.0 - 2.2 (if lower, likely presence of Trizol, phenol, etc)
-3. Add 180uL TE buffer to bring pH down to 7-8
 4. Long-term storage at -20ºC

 *Optional steps*